Goods and Services Tax (GST)

 - Businesses can typically claim input tax credits for GST paid on business expenses, avoiding cascading taxes.

-- The ultimate burden of the tax falls on the final consumer.
+- The ultimate burden of the tax falls on the final consumer rather than the business.

-- It is used by countries like Canada, Australia, India, and New Zealand, but not the United States.
+- It is used by countries like Canada, Australia, India, and New Zealand to streamline indirect taxation.

-The mechanism of GST relies on a system of input tax credits.
-When a product moves through the supply chain—from raw material supplier to manufacturer to wholesaler to retailer—GST is charged at every transaction.
-However, each business in the chain can claim a credit for the GST they paid on their inputs (purchases) against the GST they collected on their sales.
+The fundamental mechanism of GST relies on a sophisticated system of input tax credits (ITC).
+This system ensures that tax is only paid on the value that a business adds to a product or service, rather than on its total turnover.
+When a product moves through the supply chain—from the raw material supplier to the manufacturer, then to the wholesaler, and finally to the retailer—GST is charged at every transaction.
+However, each business in the chain is allowed to claim a credit for the GST they paid on their inputs (purchases) against the GST they collected on their output (sales).
 For example, a manufacturer buys raw materials and pays GST to the supplier.
-When the manufacturer sells the finished product to a retailer, they charge GST on the sale price.
-When remitting taxes to the government, the manufacturer subtracts the GST they paid (input) from the GST they collected (output).
-They only pay the difference, which corresponds to the tax on the value they added.
-This chain continues until the product reaches the final consumer.
-The consumer pays the full GST included in the final retail price but cannot claim any input tax credit.
+When the manufacturer processes those materials into a finished product and sells it to a retailer, they charge GST on the new, higher sale price.
+When it comes time to remit taxes to the government, the manufacturer subtracts the GST they already paid to their supplier from the total GST they collected from the retailer.
+They only pay the difference to the government, which represents the tax on the value they added through the manufacturing process.
+This ensures that the tax remains a tax on consumption rather than a tax on business activity.
+This continuous chain of credits continues until the product reaches the final consumer.
+The consumer pays the full GST included in the final retail price but, unlike a business, cannot claim any input tax credit.
 Therefore, the entire tax burden eventually rests on the end-user.
-This system incentivizes businesses to ensure their suppliers are tax-compliant so they can claim their credits, creating a self-policing tax ecosystem.
+This system incentivizes businesses to ensure their suppliers are fully tax-compliant so they can claim their own credits, creating a self-policing and highly transparent tax ecosystem that reduces the opportunities for tax evasion and improves government revenue collection.

 Advantages and Disadvantages of GST